odagora/website/wp-content/plugins/whatshelp-chat-button/readme.txt

 == Changelog ==

+= 1.4.0 =
+Added support for Wordpress version 5.2.

+= 1.3.0 =
+Added support for Wordpress version 5.1.

 = 1.2.0 =
 Added ability to disable branding.
 A behavior of Viber button for desktop and mobile was changed.